FTMPST: Fault-Tolerant Multiparty Session Types: A Semantics with Failure Patterns

 Rule~(\textsf{RSend}) implements an asynchronous \strongR message transmission.
 As a result the value $ \Eval{\Expr[y]} $ is wrapped in a message and added to the end of the corresponding message queue and the continuation of the sender is unguarded.
 Rule~(\textsf{USend}) is the counterpart of (\textsf{RSend}) for \unrel senders. (\textsf{RGet}) consumes a message that is marked as \strongR with the index $ \operatorname{r} $ from the head of the respective message queue and replaces in the unguarded continuation of the receiver the bound variable $ \Args $ by the received value $ \Args[y] $.

 There are two rules for the reception of a message in an \unrel communication that are guided by failure patterns.
 Rule~(\textsf{UGet}) is similar to Rule~(\textsf{RGet}), but specifies a failure pattern $ \fpUGet $ to decide whether this step is allowed.
 This failure pattern could, \eg, be used to reject messages that are too old.
+Moreover, $ \Label \compL \Label' $ is required to enforce that the static information in the transmitted label matches the expectation specified in the label of the receiver.
+As explained in Section~\ref{sec:labels}, this allows to avoid communication mismatches.
 The Rule~(\textsf{USkip}) allows to skip the reception of a message in an \unrel communication using a failure pattern $ \fpUSkip $ and instead substitutes the bound variable $ \Args $ in the continuation with the default value $ \Args[dv] $.
 The failure pattern $ \fpUSkip $ tells us whether a reception can be skipped (\eg via failure detector).

 Rule~(\textsf{RSel}) puts the label $ \Label $ selected by $ \Role_1 $ at the end of the message queue towards $ \Role_2 $.
 Its \weakR counterpart (\textsf{WSel}) is similar, but puts the label at the end of all relevant message queues.
 With (\textsf{RBran}) a label is consumed from the top of a message queue and the receiver moves to the indicated branch.
 There are again two \weakR counterparts of (\textsf{RBran}).
 Rule~(\textsf{WBran}) is similar to (\textsf{RBran}), whereas (\textsf{WSkip}) allows $ \Role_1 $ to skip the message and to move to its default branch if the failure pattern $ \fpWSkip $ holds.
+The requirement $ \Label \compL \Label_j $ in \textsf{RBran} and \textsf{WBran} ensures as usual that indeed the branch specified by the message at the queue is picked by the receiver.
+Note that this branch has to be identified by the statically available information in the respective labels.

 The Rules~(\textsf{Crash}) for \emph{crash failures} and (\textsf{ML}) for \emph{message loss}, describe failures of a system.
 With Rule~(\textsf{Crash}) $ \PT $ can crash if $ \fpCrash $, where $ \fpCrash $ can \eg model immortal processes or global bounds on the number of crashes. (\textsf{ML}) allows to drop an \unrel message if the failure pattern $ \fpML $ is valid. $ \fpML $ allows, \eg, to implement safe channels that never lose messages or a global bound on the number of lost messages.